How to Travel Long Term: At Least How We Do It

 Without embarrassing ourselves by disclosing the exact contents that we haul around the world with us (and because we are kinda scared to reach into the deep corners of our bags), we have each decided to just give one packing strategy that we actually think is quite good.
 Because, in reality, we each have only one good strategy.

 Dalene – The essential cotton dress(es).
 Many nomads are sun chasers – hopping around to new destinations when they serve up their warm weather.
 We are not those nomads, in 2013 (for example), we bounced around relentlessly – from a Wisconsin winter to tropical Guatemala then Finland in February, and from a scorching summer in Poland to near the Arctic Circle.
-The only way I can make this work and keep my wardrobe to a reasonable size is with short sleeved cotton dresses – in cold weather I can layer them with leggings and a long sleeve shirt, and in warmth wear them freely.
+The only way I can make this work and keep my wardrobe to a reasonable size is with short-sleeved cotton dresses – in cold weather, I can layer them with leggings and a long-sleeved shirt, and in warmth, wear them freely.
 I see no other logical way.

 Pete – Compressible air tight packing bags help me get the most room out of my backpack.
 They are great if I need to only pack a carry-on for a day trip and give me lots of space opposed to the clothes just being packed on their own.
 Plus they’re waterproof so when my bag sat in the rain in the London airport my clothes stayed dry.